mysto/java-fpe/README.md

 ## Performance Benchmarks

-The Mysto FF3 was benchmarked on a MacBook Air (1.1 GHz Quad-Core Intel Core i5) performing 4,500 tokenization per second with mixed 8 character data input.
+Mysto FF3 was benchmarked on a MacBook Air (1.1 GHz Quad-Core Intel Core i5) performing 4,500 tokenization per second with mixed 8 character data input.

 To run the performance tests: